Antiques Ireland Logo

 13189.
 Black, Eileen: A Sesquicentennial Celebration Art from the Queen's University Collection.

-The Queens University of Belfast 1995.
-29.5 by 21 cms. xv+155 pp. illustrated in colour and monochrome.
-Softcovers, in very good condition.
+Belfast: The Queen's University of Belfast, 1995. xv+155 pp. 29.5 x 21 cm.
+Author's signature on title page.
+Eighty-one plates, in colour and monochrome.
+White- and gold-blocked dark-blue card covers, in very good condition.
 The University's art collection has been built up since the middle of the nineteenth century.
-This is the first serious catalogue of a very interesting collection which deserves to be better known. £23.00
+This is the first serious catalogue of this very interesting collection, which deserves to be better known. £23.00

 3990.
 Burn, Robert Scott: The Illustrated London Drawing Book.